 - Account aggregation follows almost all bank-level policies for added security

 - Users can customize their financial reports into easy-to-read bar graphs and pie charts

 However, the only downside is that Mint does not have an account reconciliation feature.
 This may be a letdown for some users but otherwise, the app is great on its own.
 If you already have Mint but want more features, I would recommend signing up for Personal Capital.
 In fact, Personal Capital and Mint’s features are quite complementary.
 Users can also keep a track of their credit score with minimal hassle.

-The financial advisor company, Personal Capital offers several free tools to help users manage their budget and investments.
-What’s best is that the tool has an easy to navigate dashboard, perfect for beginners trying to save up.
+The financial advisor company, Personal Capital offers several free tools to help users manage their budgets and investments.
+What’s best is that the tool has an easy-to-navigate dashboard, perfect for beginners trying to save up.

 Some key features of this app include: